 Biobased carbon testing standardized as ISO 16620-2 is an ideal analytical tool for producers in the industry who are presented with the challenge of demonstrating or verifying the natural source of flavor and fragrances.

 ISO/IEC 17025:2017-accredited Beta Analytic provides Carbon-14 analyses to determine the percentage of natural versus synthetic content of flavors, additives, coloring, fragrances, cosmetics, dietary supplements, and other chemical components in food, drugs, and beverages.
-The lab provides results in 5-7 business days.
+The lab provides results in 7 business days or less.
 A priority service is available for results required in 4 business days or less.

 Beta Analytic does not report C14 results as a fraction of Total Carbon (TC) by mass.
 The Miami-based lab measures isotopic ratios and reports results for natural products source testing according to ASTM D6866 or ISO 16620-2 8.3.2: biobased carbon content as a fraction of TC or TOC.